VinchC/whatsnext/README.md

 - npm i express
 - npm i @types/express
 - index.ts => import express from "express" / const app = express() / const port = / app.get("/", (req, res) => { res.send('................');}); / app.listen(port, () => { console.log(`Server is listening on port ${port}`);});

+## Create database

+create sqlite database :

+- sqlite3 db.sqlite => gives access to sqlite in terminal and creates an empty db.sqlite file
+- sqlite > .databases => makes the db.sqlite file appear (!) in the root folder

+create connection to database via VSCode

+create db-queries folder with different files which are sqlite queries

+execute each file with the triangle in the upper right corner of VSCode